jacobgil/pytorch-grad-cam/README.md

 and specifically CNN classification models.
 However you can also use this package on new architectures like Vision Transformers, and on non classification tasks like Object Detection or Semantic Segmentation.

-The be able to adapt to non standard cases, we have two concepts.
+To be able to adapt to non-standard cases, we have two concepts.
 - The reshape transform - how do we convert activations to represent spatial images ?
 - The model targets - What exactly should the explainability method try to explain ?

 ## The reshape_transform argument
-In a CNN the intermediate activations in the model are a mult-channel image that have the dimensions channel x rows x cols, and the various explainabiltiy methods work with these to produce a new image.
+In a CNN the intermediate activations in the model are a multi-channel image that have the dimensions channel x rows x cols, and the various explainability methods work with these to produce a new image.

 In case of another architecture, like the Vision Transformer, the shape might be different, like (rows x cols + 1) x channels, or something else.
 The reshape transform converts the activations back into a multi-channel image, for example by removing the class token in a vision transformer.